Mozilla Foundation: Donations

-In 2006, after a request from Theo de Raadt of OpenBSD for funding from corporate entities which make a profit through the use of OpenSSH in their packaged distributions, the Mozilla Foundation donated $10,000 to de Raadt and OpenBSD for OpenSSH development.
+In 2006, after a request from Theo de Raadt of OpenBSD for funding from corporate entities that make a profit through the use of OpenSSH in their packaged distributions, the Mozilla Foundation donated $10,000 to de Raadt and OpenBSD for OpenSSH development.
 The funds donated came from money earned through the income provided by Google.
 The Mozilla Foundation found that without OpenSSH, much of the work done by developers would be through insecure and unsafe methods, and gave the funds as a thank you.

 At the end of 2010, the Mozilla Foundation partnered with Knoxville Zoo in an effort to raise awareness about endangered red pandas.
 Two red panda (a.k.a.
 Firefox) cubs born at the Knoxville Zoo have officially become a part of the Mozilla community.
-The cubs are named Spark and Ember by online voters and Mozilla broadcast a 24-hour live video stream of the cubs for several months.
+The cubs are named Spark and Ember by online voters, and Mozilla broadcast a 24-hour live video stream of the cubs for several months.